 Sarah Hockensmith leads a very active lifestyle, but will always find time to slow down to watch the birds sing.
 After working for the US Forest Service, US Fish and Wildlife Service, and various governmental agencies in the natural sciences, Sarah decided to settle down her migration and is a full time naturalist for the Tahoe Institute for Natural Science.
 With a smile on her face and her binoculars in hand, she leads folks on wildflower and bird tours throughout the Tahoe Basin and Sierra Nevadas.

 Ann Howald is a retired botanist from Sonoma who lives in the Eastern Sierra all summer, hanging out at Hilton Creek in her used Airstream, and continuing her long-term studies of the plants of Mono County.
 This summer she’s also leading several field trips for the Bristlecone Chapter of the California Native Plant Society, and will continue helping the Mono Lake Committee and others to rid Mono County of invasive weeds.
-In late July she’ll teach her always-popular Mono Lake Committee field seminar, High Country Plants and Habitats.
+In early August she’ll teach her always-popular Mono Lake Committee field seminar, High Country Plants and Habitats.

 Oliver James fell in love with birds and the Mono Basin at a young age.
 He first arrived at Mono Lake as a participant in the fifth annual Chautauqua in 2006.
 In 2008 he joined a study of breeding Tachycineta swallows in Lee Vining Canyon and in 2011 was the Mono Lake Committee's Birding Intern.
-Oliver has sought birds and other creatures from Alaska to Peru but currently resides in Bozeman, MT, where he is working on a forthcoming Field Guide to the Birds of Berkeley published in 2018 from Heyday Press.
+Oliver has sought birds and other creatures from Alaska to Peru but currently resides in Oakland, CA. He is the author-illustrator of Birds of Berkeley published in 2018 from Heyday Press.